cerner/fhir.cerner.com/content/millennium/r4/clinical/request-and-response/communication.md

 ID             | Value\[x] Type      | Description
 ---------------|---------------------|----------------------------------------------------------------------------------
-`reply-to`     | [`Reference`]       | Used to direct where replies to the Communication should be sent.
-Must be a Group.
+`reply-to`     | [`Reference`]       | Directs where replies to the communication are sent.
+Must be a group.
-`email-status` | [`CodeableConcept`] | Status of the electronic Communication (in-progress, completed, received).
+`email-status` | [`CodeableConcept`] | The status of the electronic communication (in-progress, completed, or received).

 ## Search

-Search for communications that meet supplied query parameters:
+Search for communications that meet supplied query parameters.

     GET /Communication?:parameters

 _Notes_

-* The Content of a Communication will be returned through the binary resource.
-A reference to the payload will be provided in the Payload section.
+* The content of a communication is returned through the Binary resource.
+A reference to the payload is provided in the Payload section.
-* Only 1000 elements max will be returned based on the date range.
+* Only a maximum of 1000 elements are returned based on the date range.

 ### Authorization Types